-But you’re missing one of the most important opportunities within your control to ensure success.
-You can design a morning routine unique to your life that will prime you physically and mentally for better performance.
-If you allowed even 10 to 15 more minutes to develop a routine that energized you and brought greater focus, you would have more confidence and be more effective through the day—instead of beginning it with a sense of overwhelm.
+But in doing so, you’re missing one of the most important opportunities within your control to ensure growth.
+In order to take advantage of your morning, you can design a unique morning routine that will prime you physically and mentally for better performance.
+If you allowed even 10 to 15 more minutes to develop a routine that energized you and brought greater focus, you would have more confidence and be more effective through the day instead of beginning it with a sense of overwhelm.

 My routine involves a gratitude walk and a bit of reading and writing.
 I love getting up before everyone else when the house is quiet.